Explore Free Virginia Probation Search Tools (Information Lookup)

 Crime Victims: Victims of a crime have more direct services available.
 They can opt-in to automated notifications about an offender who may become eligible for parole.

-When registered with the Victim Services Unit’s Notification And Assistance for Victim Inclusion (NAAVI) system, users get notifications about inmate status changes via text, email, phone, mail and/or TTY, depending on the method of communication selected during registration.11 For help with the NAAVI system registration, contact:
+When registered with the Victim Services Unit’s Notification & Assistance for Victim Inclusion (NAAVI) system, users get notifications about inmate status changes via text, email, phone, mail and/or TTY, depending on the method of communication selected during registration.11 For help with the NAAVI system registration, contact:

 Victim Services Unit